aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_9.rst

 Given that the PVA records names needs to be unique, in order to avoid name clashes,  the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-36.cfg`` will be automatically updated from a ``Makefile.cfg``.
 The name of the PV records are based on the username.

 The PV records are hosted using a MARTe2 :vcisdoxygenmccl:`EPICSPVADatabase`, which in this example is instantiated in the same configuration file of the application.
-The PV records are then defined in a separate file ``../Test/Integrated/MassSpring-1.db``.

 The objective of this example is to monitor the application data using EPICS PVA records.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-36.cfg
     :language: c++
     :lines: 126-141
     :caption: EPICSPVADatabase configuration.
-Note that the PV record names are then automatically replaced by the ``Makefile.cfg``.
+Note that the PV record names are automatically replaced by the ``Makefile.cfg``.
     :linenos:
     :emphasize-lines: 2, 8, 10-11